JamieSinn/radioconfigtool-go/README.md

 # To Do List

-- Create a cycle system of sorts for each team (From team number entered to configuration completed)
+- ~~Create a cycle system of sorts for each team (From team number entered to configuration completed)~~
 - Code cleanup, remove un-needed code, and document
-- Figure out a flow of operations for how the cycle will work
+- ~~Figure out a flow of operations for how the cycle will work~~
 - Resources (images, firmwares) added to the go-bindata resource folder.
 - Setup an rsrc script to inject the manifest into the final exe
 - Unit testing setup
+- Encryption for configuration.

 ## Software Flow (Team Use)